 - Our flight was slightly costly because of the peak season.
 MEGA airlines now operates flights to Delhi and Mumbai directly from Maldives.
 Expect to spend in the range of INR 24,000 – 34,000.

 It’s no exaggeration to say that we definitely left a portion of our hearts in Maldives – this is one country we would love to come back to again and again, largely for its underwater world and aloofness from the hustle and bustle of daly life.

 VISA FOR INDIANS

 Maldives visa can be obtained on arrival for almost all nationalities including Indian.
 It is free of cost and all you need is a booking at a guesthouse/ resort & a return ticket.

-- Plumeria provides a full functional, high speed internet connection to satiate your wi-fi hunger.
+- Plumeria provides a fully functional, high-speed internet connection to satiate your wi-fi hunger.

 - They have a restaurant, a cafe, a snooker table, a tiny swimming pool, a private beach, and an indoor game collection.

 - The islands do not have ATMs to withdraw money from.
 It’s best to carry some cash for small expenses.
 US Dollars are accepted widely in Maldives.

-- If you do have your own snorkeling equipment, carry it to avoid renting from your resort.
-You will save a small amount, if not much.
+- If you do have your own snorkelling equipment, carry it to avoid renting from your resort.
+You will save a small amount if not much.

 - Male is quite a crowded city.
 Even though we spent a day exploring the city, we wouldn’t have missed much had we stayed back on the island.
 If you are short of days, we’d suggest to skip the city and just be on your island.